 Funding for Front Yards in Bloom comes entirely from sponsorship and donors

-A sign with a stake inserted and a brochure is delivered to every nominated address on the list we provide to the volunteer
+A sign with a stake inserted and a brochure were delivered to every nominated address on the list we provided to volunteers.

-If a yard does not meet the 25% flower cover or non-turf plants requirement, volunteers are required to let the program assistant know and the address will be removed from the nominated list.
+If a yard did not meet the 25% flower cover or non-turf plants requirement, volunteers were required to let the program assistant know and the address was removed from the list.

-Yards must have access, no locked gates or high fences that block public view.
-Volunteers are encouraged to let the program assisant know the addresses they do not deliver a sign to.
+Yards must have direct access and no locked gates or high fences that block public view.
+Volunteers let the program assistant know which addresses they could not deliver a sign to.

-At the end of the sign delivery and judging period, volunteers will be asked to provide their top 2 favourite yards from each neighbourhood they've been assigned to do
+At the end of the sign delivery and judging period, volunteers were asked to provide up to three of their favourite yards from each neighbourhood that they were assigned to.